Branching random walk with infinite progeny mean: a tale of two tails: Introduction

 \subsection{Acknowledgement}

 The authors would like to thank Remco van der Hofstad for first pointing out the article by \cite{Davies} and also many useful discussions throughout the project.
 We also thank Ayan Bhattacharya for helpful comments during the progress of the article.
-A significant portion of the research was carried out during the M.~Stat dissertation of S.R.~at Indian Statistical Institute, Kolkata, the visit of P.R.~to Universit\'{e} Paris Nanterre, and the visit of P.S.~to Indian Statistical Institute, Bangalore.
+A significant portion of the research was carried out the visit of P.R.~to Universit\'{e} Paris Nanterre, and the visit of P.S.~to Indian Statistical Institute, Bangalore.
 We acknowledge all of these institutions for their support and hospitality.
 The research of R.S.H.~and P.R.~are both partially funded by MATRICS Grants from the Science and Engineering Research Board, Govt.~of India.
 P.R.~is also partially supported by a SwarnaJayanti Fellowship from the Department of Science and Technology, Govt.~of India.

+We thank two anonymous referees for their helpful suggestions and comments.
+We also thank the referee for asking the question on the rapidly varying tails which this lead to some new results in Section \ref{section:veryltd}.